16 Habits You Never Knew Were Aging Your Brain

 You’re not protecting your hearing

-Hearing loss is linked to dementia: A 2011 study by Johns Hopkins University School of Medicine and the National Institute on Aging found that senior citizens with hearing loss were “significantly more likely to develop dementia.”
-It’s possible that the strain of struggling to hear could overburden the brain or that hearing loss could lead to social isolation, which is an acknowledged risk factor for dementia.
-Whatever the reason, study volunteers with mild, moderate, and severe hearing loss exhibited a twofold, threefold, and fivefold—respectively—increase in the risk of developing dementia over a period of years.
+Hearing loss is linked to dementia and brain aging.
+Senior citizens with hearing loss were significantly more likely to develop dementia, with hearing impairment associated with a 30 to 40 percent rate of accelerated cognitive decline, according to research published in Aging Mental Health.
+It’s possible that the strain of struggling to hear could overburden the brain or that hearing loss could lead to social isolation, which is a risk factor for dementia.

 You drink too much